MichaelRenMR/Calhacks6-Hydrohelper/README.md

 ## Overview
 Front-end code, back-end code, and 3D printed part files for the Hydrohelper water bottle.
 Hardware consists of an Arduino Nano, HC-06 Bluetooth module, HC-SR04 Ultrasonic sensor, and 16x2 Arduino LCD.
 The code manages these devices and communicates information to the companion Android app.

+## Hardware and Parts
+### Arduino Hardware
+Arduino Nano, HC-SR-04 Ultrasonic sensor, HC-06 Bluetooth Module, 16x2 Arduino LCD.

+### Bottom Mount.STEP
+The SolidWorks file for the bottom mount attached under our water bottle.

+### Side Mount FINAL.STEP
+The SolidWorks file for the side mount atttached to the side of our water bottle meant for the LCD.

+### Final Assembly.SLDASM
+Final assembly of parts for the bottle.

 ## How It Works
 ### app-release.apk